awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-exceptions.md

 # Exceptions<a name="aws-glue-api-exceptions"></a>

 This section describes AWS Glue exceptions that you can use to find the source of problems and fix them\.
+For more information on HTTP error codes and strings for exceptions related to machine learning, see [AWS Glue Machine Learning Exceptions](exceptions-machine-learning.md)\.

 ## AccessDeniedException Structure<a name="aws-glue-api-exceptions-AccessDeniedException"></a>